KjetilRoed/rtfm/_manual/product.md

 * Products without any quality related issues regarding:
   - Dimensions and parts - we are sure it will fit
 * Documentation that validates that all requirements have been met regarding:
-  - Welding traceability  - we know how it was welded and by whom
+  - Welding traceability
+    *we know how it was welded and by whom*
-  - Welding operator qualifications - we know how to weld it
+  - Welding operator qualifications
+    *we know how to weld it*
-  - Non-destructive testing records - we know that our welds are free of defects
+  - Non-destructive testing records
+    *we know that our welds are free of defects*
-  - Proof testing records - we know our welds and materials will not fail
+  - Proof testing records
+    *we know our welds and materials will not fail*
-  - Surface treatment records - we know that our product will endure
+  - Surface treatment records
+    *we know that our product will endure*

 ---

 ### Customers